-Installs the anti-virus utility download application.
+Downloads and installs the latest anti-virus application.

 5.2.4 Manual menu

 The Manual menu contains a list of supplementary user manuals.
 Click an item to open the folder of the user manual.

 Most user manual files are in Portable Document Format (PDF).
 Install the Adobe® Acrobat® Reader from the Utilities menu before opening a user manual file.